Effective algebraic integration in bounded genus: Foliations with rational first integrals

 \subsection{Isotrivial fibrations of adjoint general type}

-For isotrivial fibrations of adjoint general type the situation is better when compared to non-isotrivial fibrations as there is no need to bound the genus in order to obtain boundness of the leaves.
+For isotrivial fibrations of adjoint general type the situation is better when compared to non-isotrivial fibrations as there is no need to bound the genus in order to obtain boundedness of the leaves.

 \begin{prop} Let $(\pi: \XX \to T, \FF)$ be an algebraic family of foliations.
 The Zariski closure in $T$ of the set of parameters corresponding to foliations of adjoint general type birationally equivalent to isotrivial fibrations consists of foliations admitting rational first integrals. \end{prop}